orbitalquark/scintillua/docs/api.md

 <a id="lexer.FUNCTION"></a>
 #### `lexer.FUNCTION` (string)

-The token name for function tokens.
+The tag name for function elements.

 <a id="lexer.IDENTIFIER"></a>
 #### `lexer.IDENTIFIER` (string)

-The token name for identifier tokens.
+The tag name for identifier elements.

 <a id="lexer.KEYWORD"></a>
 #### `lexer.KEYWORD` (string)

-The token name for keyword tokens.
+The tag name for keyword elements.

 <a id="lexer.LABEL"></a>
 #### `lexer.LABEL` (string)

-The token name for label tokens.
+The tag name for label elements.

 <a id="lexer.NUMBER"></a>
 #### `lexer.NUMBER` (string)

-The token name for number tokens.
+The tag name for number elements.

 <a id="lexer.OPERATOR"></a>
 #### `lexer.OPERATOR` (string)

-The token name for operator tokens.
+The tag name for operator elements.

 <a id="lexer.PREPROCESSOR"></a>
 #### `lexer.PREPROCESSOR` (string)

-The token name for preprocessor tokens.
+The tag name for preprocessor elements.

 <a id="lexer.REGEX"></a>
 #### `lexer.REGEX` (string)

-The token name for regex tokens.
+The tag name for regex elements.

 <a id="lexer.STRING"></a>
 #### `lexer.STRING` (string)

-The token name for string tokens.
+The tag name for string elements.

 <a id="lexer.TYPE"></a>
 #### `lexer.TYPE` (string)

-The token name for type tokens.
+The tag name for type elements.

 <a id="lexer.VARIABLE"></a>
 #### `lexer.VARIABLE` (string)

-The token name for variable tokens.
+The tag name for variable elements.

 <a id="lexer.WHITESPACE"></a>
 #### `lexer.WHITESPACE` (string)

-The token name for whitespace tokens.
+The tag name for whitespace elements.

 <a id="lexer.alnum"></a>
 #### `lexer.alnum` (pattern)